 Additionally, Abijah is the second child of Samuel ( 1 Samuel 8:2; 1 Chronicle 6:28 ).
 His lead, alongside that of his sibling, as an adjudicator in Beer-sheba, to what office his dad had selected him, prompted famous discontent, and at last incited individuals to request a regal type of government.

 Abijah is a child of Jeroboam, the primary lord of Israel.
-Because of his serious sickness when a young, his dad sent his better half to counsel the prophet Ahijah concerning his recuperation.
-The prophet, however blind with advanced age, knew the spouse of Jeroboam when she drew closer, and under a heavenly motivation, he reported to her that since in Abijah alone of all the place of Jeroboam there was found “some beneficial thing toward the Lord,” he just would come to his grave in harmony.
+Because of his severe sickness when he a young, his dad sent his better half to counsel the prophet Ahijah concerning his recovery.
+The prophet, however blind with advanced age, knew the spouse of Jeroboam when she drew closer.
+Under a heavenly motivation, he reported to her that since in Abijah alone of all the place of Jeroboam there was found “some beneficial thing toward the Lord,” he would come to his grave in harmony.
 As his mom passed the boundary of the entryway on her return, the adolescent kicked the bucket, and “all Israel grieved for him” ( 1 Kings 14:1-18 ).

 Another hypothesis that has prevailed in rabbinic circles is that the Ark was concealed in a cavern underneath the Temple Mount, straightforwardly under the site of the Holy of Holies, preceding the attack of the Babylonians.

 Read also: What is The Septuagint?
 Who wrote The Septuagint?